Psychotherapy Groups

 How often does the group meet?

 Weekly for 8 weeks.
 It meets Wednesdays, 4-6 pm over Zoom.
-The next eight-week series begins 5/3/2023-6/28/2023, with no class on 5/17/2023.
-A new 8 week series will start the first Wednesday of July and then October of 2023.
+A new 8 week series will start September 11, 2024-October 30, 2024.
 MBCT is a closed group, with no new members after the second session.

 How long can I participate?